falashadegreene/reading-notes/Markdown.md

 I learned that **Markdown** is essentially shorthand syntax or basic text used for text editors.

-You can create markdowns using simple characters.
+You can create a markdown using simple characters.
 Below are a few basic examples of the different characters to use for markdown of text.

 ### Headings